 - Machine to machine, with 25 percent adoption

-Process-specific tools automate just one part of the workflow, such as employee reviews, expense reporting or invoice processing.
+Process-specific tools automate just one part of the workflow, such as employee reviews, expenses or invoice processing.
 There is no one ideal solution for BPA/BPM within the workplace.
 Instead, it's a good idea to review business practices and come up with a list of specific processes most in need of improvement.
+An easy place to start is AP Automation.
 Start by automating these processes, then continue to add automation tools as budget and desire allows.

 We love you guys!
 Everything is going great.